Photographic History of Table Mountain

 Although there were trees,

-there was no water whatsoever, and Table Mountain became their prime
+there was no water whatsoever, and Table Mountain then became their

-This is a note Abbot sent back to Smithsonian referring to Circle
+This is a note Abbot sent back to Smithsonian, and refers to what is

-of 6917 feet means he had access to a USGS topo
+an elevation of 6917 feet means he had access to a then-current USGS

 In this image taken by the early SAO visitors, this photograph of the